Ireland set to ease austerity as bailout exit looms

 Dublin is using savings from a landmark deal on its bank debt to make fewer cuts than originally planned for a population of 4.6 million that is weary of six years of tax hikes, spending cuts, high unemployment and hefty debts.

-Having consistently hit targets to rebalance its economy, Ireland is confident it will be the first of the euro's debt-laden economies to complete a three-year European Union/International Monetary Fund bailout program in December.
+Having consistently hit targets to rebalance its economy, Ireland is confident it will be the first of the euro's debt-laden economies to complete a three-year European Union/International Monetary Fund bailout programme in December.

-That will be a vital landmark for the center-right-led coalition government to show it is regaining economic sovereignty and Brussels to claim its austerity policies are bearing fruit.
+That will be a vital landmark for the centre-right-led coalition government to show it is regaining economic sovereignty and Brussels to claim its austerity policies are bearing fruit.

 "Growth momentum is picking up, with a possible carry over into 2014," said Alan McQuaid, chief economist at Merrion Stockbrokers.
 "Markets will probably see it as a final step towards exiting the bailout."